-If you are unhappy with the decision which you have received from the AfC SEND Transport team, we invite you to get in touch with the team to see if a senior officer is able to do anything else to help resolve your concerns.
+If you are unhappy with the decision which you have received from the AfC SEND Transport team, we invite you to get in touch with the team to see if a senior officer is able to do anything else to help resolve your concerns and review your case.
+You can do this by using the email address at the top of your decline letter.
 This is stage 1 of the appeals procedure.
-The full appeals procedure is set out in the SEND Transport Policy (opens a new window).
+The full appeals procedure is set out in the SEND Transport Policy

 If, following the review by a senior officer, you remain unhappy and feel that you would like to formally appeal a decision, please use the form below.